So you want to read Alexandre Dumas’ classic adventure, The Count of Monte Cristo. And you don’t read French.

 This revised unabridged edition thoroughly updates the classic translation based on the original serialization and includes a new bibliography and revised introduction and notes.
 The text is reset throughout.

-Other Anonymous / Chapman and Hall Editions
+Other Anonymous / Chapman and Hall Translation Editions of The Count of Monte Cristo

 The Count of Monte Cristo: Modern Library